 This heart-healthy and budget-friendly whole grain contains B vitamins, fiber, protein, zinc, copper and potassium.
 Reconnect with your childhood and make oatmeal part of your breakfast menu again.

 Vitamin C is just part of the reason that oranges make the superfood list.
 Like other citrus fruits, oranges contain flavinoids — antioxidants that may help ward off cancer by preventing initial cell mutations in the body.

-Pumpkin gets a lot of well-deserved attention around Thanksgiving, but we should make it part of our diet all year long.
+Pumpkin gets a lot of well-deserved attention around the holidays, but we should make it part of our diet all year long.
 Pumpkin is high in fiber and contains alpha carotene, beta carotene, and vitamins C and E. Add pumpkin puree to soups, chili, oatmeal and yogurt to give each a powerful nutrient boost.